aklinkert/puppet-master/docs/README.md

   await browser.close();
 })();
 ```
-Since puppet-master is already wrapping the code inside of an async function, you don't need the async/wait wrapper anymore.
+Since puppet-master is already wrapping the code inside of an async function, you don't need the async/wait wrapper anymore (read more about async / await at the [execution context section](context.md?id=async-await)).
 Now we need to change the code a little bit by adding variables and exporting the results.
 Following code uses puppet-master and returns the same as with puppeteer

 ```js
 await page.goto('https://developers.google.com/web/');